 The fellowship enables journalists to:

 - interact with Stanford researchers, scholars, and students

 - develop or work on a project of their own design

 - and spur new coverage and understanding of the American West

 - intersect with ongoing research at Stanford and the Bill Lane Center

 - address significant challenges facing the American West

 - or explore promising new possibilities for journalism and the media in the region

 We offer a single media fellowship with a $5,000 stipend for three months’ work.
 Half of the grant is dispensed when the fellow is selected and the other half upon publication of the story.
 The award will fund a journalist illuminating crucial issues about the region.

-The application period for our 2023 fellowship will commence September 6, 2022, and we will accept applications through October 3, 2022.
-We will make our selection by early November 2022, with the expectation that journalists will publish their work in the spring of 2023.
+The application period for our 2024 fellowship will commence September 12, 2023, and we will accept applications through October 9, 2023.
+We will make our selection by mid-November 2023, with the expectation that journalists will publish their work in the spring of 2024.
 A plan to work with Stanford-based experts is not a requirement, but will ensure an application gets extra attention.

 Criteria for acceptance:

 - The work should examine a crucial aspect of the West, its land, its people, its history, and the impact of the forces that power its economies

 - The applicant should have ties to a news organization which will guarantee serious consideration of publishing the work; the Bill Lane Center is not responsible for securing publication

 - Publication should happen within six months of the award, or by May 15, 2024